-Backpressure behavior can be configured to either block or drop.
+Backpressure behavior can be configured to one of Block, Drop Events, or (on Destinations that support it) Persistent Queue.
 In block mode, the output will refuse to accept new data until the receiver is ready.
-The system will back propagate block "signals" all the way back to the sender (assuming it supports backpressure, too).
-In drop behavior, the output will discard new events until the receiver is ready.
+The system will back propagate block "signals" all the way back to the sender (assuming that the sender supports backpressure, too).

+In drop mode, the Destination will discard new events until the receiver is ready.
+In some environments, the in-memory queues and their block/drop behavior are acceptable.